cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/07-contracts.md

 - For `VerifyNonMembershipMsg`, see the section [`VerifyNonMembership` method](../01-developer-guide/02-client-state.md#verifynonmembership-method).
 - For `MigrateClientStoreMsg`, see the section [Implementing `CheckSubstituteAndUpdateState`](../01-developer-guide/07-proposals.md#implementing-checksubstituteandupdatestate).

+### Migration

+The `08-wasm` proxy light client exposes the `MigrateContract` RPC endpoint that can be used to migrate a given Wasm light client contract (specified by the client identifier) to a new Wasm byte code (specified by the hash of the byte code).
+The expected use case for this RPC endpoint is to enable contracts to migrate to new byte code in case the current byte code is found to have a bug or vulnerability.
+The Wasm byte code that contracts are migrated have to be uploaded beforehand using `MsgStoreCode` and must implement the `migrate` entry point.
+See section[`MsgMigrateContract`](./04-messages.md#msgmigratecontract) for information about the request messsage for this RPC endpoint.

 ## Expected behaviour

 The `08-wasm` proxy light client modules expects the following behaviour from the Wasm light client contracts when executing messages that perform state-changing writes: